gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 This section defines the default values that the Group Manager assumes for the configuration parameters of an OSCORE group, unless differently specified when creating and configuring the group.
 This can be achieved as specified in {{I-D.ietf-ace-oscore-gm-admin}}.

-The Group Manager SHOULD use the same default values defined in Section 3.2 of {{RFC8613}} for both the HKDF algorithm and the AEAD algorithm used in the group.
+The Group Manager SHOULD use the same default values defined in {{Section 3.2 of RFC8613}} for both the HKDF algorithm and the AEAD algorithm used in the group.

 The Group Manager SHOULD use the following default values for the algorithm, and algorithm parameters used to countersign messages in the group, consistently with the "COSE Algorithms" Registry {{COSE.Algorithms}}, the "COSE Key Types" Registry {{COSE.Key.Types}} and the "COSE Elliptic Curves" Registry {{COSE.Elliptic.Curves}}.